 "I say, kill her."
 Ares screamed in rage.

 "I thought the only reason you agreed to let her live was because Owl Head wanted her killed."
 Ares retorted.
+Athena didn't look all that offended, her expression suggesting that she'd already zoned them out.

 "It is."
 Athena replied.
-"But she is not a hero, and Poseidon, I still hate you for what you and your girlfriend did in my temple.
+"But she is not a hero, and Poseidon, I still hate you for what you and your 'girlfriend' did in my temple.
 Disgusting!
 And what in Hades were you planning to call Athens anyway, if they had chosen you?"

 "Shut up, Owl Head."